jamezmca/learn-to-code/course notes/html_css.md

 Within our CSS stylesheet, we can style our HTML document using what's known as **selectors**.
 Selectors come in numerous forms, and essentially allow us to *select* one or more tags by some property of said tag.

-The most common forms of selection are by the tag itself, the class attributes assigned to a tag, or the ID attribute assigned to a tag (keeping in mind that an ID will always be unique - on one tag alone).
+**The most common forms of selection are by the tag itself, the class attributes assigned to a tag, or the ID attribute assigned to a tag (keeping in mind that an ID will always be unique - on one tag alone).**

-To select and consequently style a set of tags by their tag alone, we do the following:
+To select and consequently *style a set of tags by their tag alone*, we do the following:

 ```
 h1 {